BNSC1/android-notes/README.md

 `Toast`: a UI component that displays a short message to the user, typically to provide some kind of feedback or notification.
 A `Toast` is a lightweight component that appears as a floating message on the screen and disappears after a short period of time.

+`SnapHelper`: a helper class that helps to implement snapping behavior in a `RecyclerView`.
+Snapping behavior refers to the behavior of automatically scrolling the RecyclerView to the nearest view when the user stops scrolling.

+Working with touch control:
+- When working on touch events we start by clicking a view and removing the gesture (in our case our finger/stylus) then `MotionEvent.ACTION_DOWN` and `MotionEvent.ACTION_UP` is called respectively.
+- When the initial touch happens on the `ViewGroup` and after intercepting when it moves to the child, then `MotionEvent.ACTION_CANCEL` gets called on the `ViewGroup` and the touch event dispatches to the children.
+- Now, everything depends on `onInterceptTouchEvent()` and its return value.
+Based on its return value the `dispatchTouchEvent` is dependent, that if returns true the dispatcher is canceled, and if it returns false then the dispatching of the touch event keeps going on until its used.
+It follows Chain of Responsibility pattern.
+- And `onTouchEvent()` if the return value is true, then it means the touch is handled and if it returns false then it means the touch is not handled.

 ## Architecture

 Model: models, local/remove data source and repository.
 Represents the data and the business logic of the Android Application.